 During four weeks of intense study, students receive an education that is unmatched anywhere in the country in breadth, depth, and value.
-While participating in twice-weekly private lessons and two full orchestra concerts, students delve deeply into advanced chamber music and perform for their peers and the public at our historic concert hall and in the community.
+While participating in two weekly private lessons and two full orchestra concerts, students delve deeply into advanced chamber music and perform for their peers and the public at our historic concert hall and in the community.
 They may choose, in addition, to participate in a concerto competition, explore traditional music from around the world, and attend panel discussions about the music industry led by experienced professionals.
 Young Artist composers are given the opportunity to have their pieces performed and recorded by faculty musicians.

 Fees, Faculty and Schedules

 Secondary instrument fee $285

 All students who complete an application will be considered for merit scholarships.
 Rocky Ridge offers need-based financial aid in the form of student employment.

 YAS FacultyInstruments: Flute Education: D.M.A., University of Iowa; M.M., University of Massachusetts